SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-02-coronavirus-winter-of-our-discontent.md

 election, which will further drive us to take shelter together.
 That's a recipe for disaster in many ways, but one of those ways is COVID-19 transmission.

-So what can we do about it?
+So what can you do about it?
 Several things:
-- __Stay home, or work remotely if you can.__  Not everybody can do this, but if you can, you should.
+- __Stay home or work remotely, if you can.__  Not everybody can do this.
+But if you can, you should.
 Think of it as your civic duty.
+- __Lay in some extra food &amp; prescription medications if you need them.__  In case of another lockdown or &mdash; Heaven forbid &mdash; civil unrest, you'll be glad you don't have to go out.
+A bit of home preparedness now will let you relax a bit in the coming weeks.
+Think of it as your duty to your family &amp; loved ones.
 - __Get a flu shot!__  At this point, I have exactly _zero_ patience left to listen to anybody whine about their "skepticism" of vaccines.
 You don't want to present at your local ER this winter as yet another febrile patient with headache, aches &amp; pains, and a